Rosewood1985/ai-sports-edge/docs/stripe-implementation.md

 2. Cancel their subscription (at the end of the billing period or immediately)
 3. Update their payment method
 4. View their payment history
+5. Upgrade or downgrade their subscription plan
+6. Pause their subscription temporarily
+7. Resume a paused subscription
+8. Gift a subscription to another user
+9. Redeem a gift subscription code

 ## One-Time Purchases